vishwajeetk5/HM0038/README.md

 Personalized Recommendations: Based on the user's profile and nutritional data, the website provides personalized recommendations for a balanced diet.
 Recipe Suggestions: Users can receive suggestions for healthy recipes based on their dietary preferences and nutritional needs.
 Educational Resources: The website offers educational resources on nutrition and healthy eating habits to help users make informed choices.

 Technologies Used
 Frontend: HTML, CSS, JavaScript
 Backend: PHP
 Database: MySQL

 Installation
-Clone the repository: git clone https://github.com/yourusername/nutricare.git Import the database schema from database.sql
+Clone the repository: git clone https://github.com/yourusername/nutricare.git create database named LoginSystem
+Import the database schema from inject.sql
 Configure the database connection in db.php
-Start a PHP server and open the website in your browser Usage
+Start a PHP server and open the website in your browser

+Usage
 Register or login to your account
 Complete your profile with accurate information
-Track your daily nutritional intake and view personalized recommendations Explore healthy recipes and educational resources Contributors
+Track your daily nutritional intake and view personalized recommendations Explore healthy recipes and educational resources

+Contributors
 Vishwajeet Koshti
 Shrikant Jadhav